Skip to content

 SiteAccess with separate admin domain

 If an admin SiteAccess in your installation uses a different domain than the front SiteAccesses, be sure to use SSL (https protocol).
-Otherwise, you cannot preview content in Page Builder from the Back Office.
+Otherwise, you cannot preview content in Page Builder from the back office.

 SiteAccess switching in Page Builder